-Pay protection can only be claimed from the time that an appointee formally accepts an appointment to a post according the UK terms and conditions of service.
-Final year medical students are not in a position to accept an appointment until they have successfully passed their final examinations; sometimes this will be many months after the allocation has been made.
+Pay protection can only be claimed from the time that an appointee formally accepts an appointment to a post, and final year medical students are not in a position to accept an appointment until they have successfully passed their final examinations.
 Normally Local Health Board Personnel Departments send out the formal offer of a post to all new Foundation Trainees late in June or early July each year; along with your contract of employment, once final medical school examination results have been made known.

 Please note that all hospital training posts are monitored twice a year in accordance with government regulations for New Deal working hours.
-As a result the pay banding can change.
-As stated above you will be informed about what banding you will be on when you start work in your hospital post.
+As a result, the pay banding can change.

 F1 doctors are entitled to 27 days annual leave in the year, which does not include the 8 statutory holidays.
 If a foundation doctor works any part of a bank holiday they are entitled to an additional days leave in lieu.

 In some specialties there is some restriction on when a foundation doctor can take their leave during the 4 months (e.g. not on their ‘hot week’ for surgery).
-The individual directorates will inform the foundation doctor of any specific restrictions on when they can take leave.
+Foundation Doctors will be informed of any specific restrictions on when they can take leave by the individual directorates.